LEED: LEED v4 (2014)

 For LEED BD+C v4 credit, the IEQ category addresses thermal, visual, and acoustic comfort as well as indoor air quality.
 Laboratory and field research have directly linked occupants' satisfaction and performance to the building's thermal conditions.
 Energy reduction goals can be supported while improving thermal satisfaction.
 For example, providing occupants control over the thermostat or operable windows allows for comfort across a wider range of temperatures.

 LEED v4.1 (2019)

 On April 2, 2019, the USGBC released LEED v4.1, a new version of the LEED green building program, designed for use with cities, communities and homes.
+However, LEED v4.1 was never officially balloted.

+An update to v4, proposed as of November 22, 2022, took effect on March 1, 2024.
+Any projects that register under LEED v4 after March 1, 2024 must meet these updated guidelines.

+LEED v5 (2025)

+As of January 2023, USGBC began to develop LEED v5.
+LEED v5 is the first version of the LEED rating system to be based on the June 2022 Future of LEED principles.
+The LEED v5 rating system will cover both new construction and existing buildings.

+An initial draft version was discussed at Greenbuild 2023.
+The beta draft of LEED v5 was released for an initial period of public comment on April 3, 2024.
+Changes were made in response to nearly 6,000 comments.
+A second public comment period was opened for the revised version, from September 27 to October 28, 2024.
+LEED v5 was officially released in 2025.
+Future updates of the certification system are planned to occur every five years.

+LEED v5 reorganizes the credit system and prerequisites and has a greater focus on the decarbonization of buildings.
+The scorecard expresses three global goals of climate action (worth 50% of the certification points), quality of life (25%) and conservation and ecological restoration (25%) in terms of five principles: decarbonization, ecosystems, equity, health and resilience.
+One of the responses to public comments was to emphasize a data-driven approach to Operations and Maintenance by more clearly identifying performance-based credits (80% of points) and decoupling them from strategic credits (20%).

 LEED Canada

 In 2003, the Canada Green Building Council (CAGBC) received permission to create LEED Canada-NC v1.0, which was based upon LEED-NC 2.0.
 As of 2021, Canada ranked second in the world (not including the USA) in its number of LEED-certified projects and square feet of space.
 Buildings in Canada such as Winnipeg's Canadian Museum for Human Rights are LEED certified due to practices including the use of rainwater harvesting, green roofs, and natural lighting.